Know Before You Go

 Mount Hood Shuttles

 The Mt.
-Hood Express public bus runs daily from the city of Sandy, about 30 miles (48 km) east of Portland, to Timberline on Mount Hood.
+Hood Express public bus runs daily from the city of Sandy, about 30 miles (48 km) east of Portland, to Timberline Lodge on Mount Hood.
 Depending on the season, the bus carries bike trailers or ski boxes for your gear.

 Sea to Summit operates ski mountain shuttles to the major Mount Hood ski resorts.